daniel-stevens/SnippetsArchive/README.md

 # SnippetsArchive
-Essential snippets I need regular enough to document, but not frequent enough to memorise.
+Essential snippets I need regular enough to document, but not frequent enough to always memorise.